tardypad/dotfiles/doc/PACKAGES.md

 Some of the packages don't have their own dotfiles config for diversion reasons:
 - no support for any configuration (e.g., the silver searcher)
-- configuration is only system wide (e.g., networkmanager)
+- configuration is only system wide (e.g., bluez-utils)
 - none is needed, use defaults (e.g., curl)
 - config is part of another package (e.g., fzf, variables part of shell config)